guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 Changing the width of the list items, allows you to easily create different numbers of columns without doing lots of calculations for margins and gutter widths.
-I think this is a fantasticly simple and elegant technique and one that might come in handy for a future project.
+I think this is a fantastically simple and elegant technique and one that might come in handy for a future project.